fasteddy516/SimplySerial/README.md

 **_The installer versions are unsigned, and may trigger a "Windows Defender SmartScreen" warning.
 To install you have to press "More Info" followed by "Run Anyway"._**

-`SimplySerial_x.x.x_standalone.zip` is a standard compressed archive containing the SimplySerial executable and some documentation.
-You can unzip it whereever you like, and add that location to your `PATH` or not.  **Advanced users may prefer this format/process.**
+`SimplySerial_x.x.x_standalone.zip` is a standard compressed archive containing SimplySerial's program files and some documentation.
+You can unzip it wherever you like, and add that location to your `PATH` or not.  **Advanced users may prefer this format/process.**

 # Using SimplySerial

 For CircuitPython users, type `ss` in a Command Prompt, PowerShell or VSCode Terminal Window and press `enter`.
 That's it!

-By default, SimplySerial will attempt to identify and connect to a CircuitPython-capable board at 9600 baud, no parity, 8 data bits and 1 stop bit.
-If no known boards are detected, it will default to the first available serial (COM) port.
+By default, SimplySerial will attempt to identify and connect to a CircuitPython-capable board at 115200 baud, no parity, 8 data bits and 1 stop bit.
+If no known boards are detected, it will default to the first available serial (COM) port at 9600 baud.
 If there are no COM ports available, it will wait until one shows up, then connect to it.

 Once you're connected, you should see messages from the device on COMx appear on screen, and anything you type into Command Prompt/PowerShell will be sent to the device.
 CircuitPython users can access the REPL using `CTRL-C` and exit the REPL using `CTRL-D`.